DTG Co-Founder and CEO, Steve Shaheen, Shares Thoughts on Innovation With Forbes Magazine

 Build an innovation culture

 It’s not enough to assign a Chief Innovation Officer.
-A company committed to innovation must begin in the C-suite and carry the spirit of innovation throughout the organization.
+A company committed to innovation must begin in the C-suite and carry the spirit throughout the organization.

 Form strategic partnerships